stronnag/wayfarer/README.md

 * XDG Portal

-**wayfarer** supports MKV, MP4 and WebM video container (vp8, mp4) and Opus as the audio format.
+**wayfarer** supports MKV, MP4 and WebM video container (vp8, vp9, mp4) with Opus or MP3 as the audio format.
+The available video codecs presented in the UI are those available on your system.
+Where VAAPI versions are available, they will also be offered.

-wayfarer uses the XDG Portal on modern GNOME desktops, with all the pain and diminished functionality that the portal implies.
+wayfarer uses the XDG Portal on modern desktops, with all the pain and diminished functionality that the portal implies.

 * Portal connection is set to persist, pressing Control-P clears the persistent state, re-enabling the portal monitor selection screen.
 * Selection across multiple monitors and full screen across multiple monitors is available
-* Window selection is not supported, as the libportal support is not useful.
+* Window selection is not supported, as the portal support is not helpful.

 ## Building

-### GTK3 extra dependency

-Appindicator is a build time GTK3 (only) dependency; at runtime, if you have an appindicator Gnome Shell extension installed, you can use the indicator to stop recording; without such an indicator, you can use Notification, with a less good user experience.

-* For Arch Linux, install `libappindicator-gtk3`.
-* On Debian / Ubuntu et al the app indicator package is called `libayatana-appindicator3-dev` and you also need `gir1.2-ayatanaappindicator3-0.1`.
-* For Fedora, try `libappindicator-gtk3-devel`

-For GTK4, a small "Stop Recording" window is displayed instead.

 ### General

 Other requirements:

-* `libportal`
 * Desktop specific visual portal selector (e.g. `xdg-desktop-portal-gnome`.

 The build system is meson / ninja, e.g.